Honoring Heroes: Memorial Day in Klamath Falls

 The parade was followed by a solemn ceremony at Veterans Memorial Park.

-Commissioner DeGroot noted, “It is because of the fallen heroes that have given everything so that we can celebrate our freedoms every day.”
+Commissioner DeGroot said, “It is because of the fallen heroes that have given everything so that we can celebrate our freedoms every day.”

 In Flanders fields the poppies blow